-Yes, you will need to obtain a mortgage for the share you take out on the shared ownership.
+Yes, you will need to get a mortgage for the share you take out on the Shared Ownership.
 This amount will depend on the percentage you have taken out and the value of the property.
 You will pay rent on the rest of the share to the housing association.
 The mortgage broker will ask for documents to show your incomings and outgoings, this include bank statements, pay slips and more.

 What if I own a home already?

 If you own a current home already, you must be in the process of selling it and you’ll need to sell it by the date that you are buying a Shared Ownership home.
 You should have accepted an offer for the sale or have written confirmation for the agreed sale.

 Am I eligible if I am over 55?

 If you are aged 55 and above, then you might be eligible to use the Older Persons Shared Ownership scheme.
 This allows you to buy a 75% share.
 This type of scheme is only available through certain housing associations and selected properties.

 Isa priority for Shared Ownership given for any other circumstances?

 The Shared Ownership scheme does prioritise for people that are or have been in the armed forces and military personnel for certain roles.

 Historically, Shared Ownership homes were primarily tailored for first-time buyers, key workers such as nurses and teachers, military personnel, existing social tenants, and people with local ties.
 However, changes implemented by the government in 2016 aimed to make Shared Ownership more accessible.
 Prescribed priority groups were replaced with a broader eligibility criteria that allowed housing providers more discretion to sell to a wider range of buyers.

 To get a mortgage for Shared Ownership, you will need to show at least three years of your accounts for self employment to show that you have enough income.